ARiccGitHub/kiva/README.txt

 *  Change the code in the cell below so that the data is plotted as a violin plot instead of a barplot.

-*  Create a violin plot that visualizes the distribution of loan amount by country.¶
+*  Create a violin plot that visualizes the distribution of loan amount by country.Â¶

 *  Previously, you created a violin plot and plotted the data by activity.
 This time, create a violin plot that plots the data by country.